 Codes and Guidelines

 We offer you a rich library of guidance to boost the quality of your activities.
-From our standard-setting ICC/ESOMAR Code and guidelines or practical documents to help you get the most out of your data-driven projects.
+From our standard-setting ICC/ESOMAR International Code on Market, Opinion and Social Research and Data Analytics and guidelines or practical documents to help you get the most out of your data-driven projects.

 Members benefit from additional custom support via our helpdesk and community hub.